ljvmiranda921/ljvmiranda921.github.io/notebook/_posts/2022-12-22-tagalog-gold-standard.md

 (including its limitations) for named-entity recognition (NER), and my hopes for the future of Tagalog NLP.

+I am focusing on structured prediction tasks like named-entity recognition (NER) because it has a lot of practical applications and little work has been done on Tagalog NER yet.

 #### Contents

 - [Background: Tagalog NER corpora is low-resource and silver-standard](#corpora)